 Is It Safe to Stay in a House That Has Mold?

-Because of the high humidity in Texas, homeowners should make getting rid of mold a top priority before putting their home on the market.
-People who are looking to buy a house are often wary of ones that have mold because it could be bad for their health and could be expensive to fix.
+Because Texas has a lot of heat, people who want to sell their home should get rid of any mold as soon as possible.
+People who want to buy a house are often wary of ones that have mold on them because it could be bad for their health and cost a lot to fix.

-This method not only protects the health of the present residents, but it also makes the property more appealing in the competitive Texas real estate market.
+It is better for the health of the people who already live there, and it also makes the property more marketable in the tough Texas real estate market.

 Can a Mold-infested House Be Saved?